jeandat/learning-ionic/README.md

 - Build native code
 - Start a watcher for web code
 - Start a web server with proxy
-- Deploy to android device (emulator if none) with livereload support
+- Deploy to android device (emulator if none) in livereload mode

 ## npm run ios